Are you planning on starting your own wedding hair & makeup business? Keep reading then, this article is for you.

-Steps to Starting a Wedding Hair & Makeup Business
+Steps to start a Wedding Hair & Makeup Business

 Step 1 – Get your Certifications

-Naturally, the very first step to opening any business is to obtain proper certifications, as well as different permits and licenses.
-In the beauty industry, the most common qualification you can get is a cosmetology diploma.
+Naturally, the first step to opening any business is to obtain proper certifications and different permits and licenses.
+The most common qualification you can get in the beauty industry is a cosmetology diploma.
 Consider joining an apprentice program during your studies.
 This way, you can gain practical insight right from the start.

 Step 2 – Create a Financial Plan

+The next step to start a wedding hair & makeup business is to create a financial plan.
 There will be a tremendous financial impact on you when starting your wedding hair & makeup business.
 First of all, you’ll need to invest in equipment, tools, and products.
 Since you won’t have a salon as a base, you’ll need everything.
-Also, building a website, running paid ad campaigns, making printed marketing materials are all going to be a continuous expense if you’re not a DIY type of person.
+Also, building a website, running paid ad campaigns, making printed marketing materials will be an ongoing expense if you’re not a DIY type of person.

 It’s always best to create a financial plan before making any grand decisions.
 Write down all the things you’ll need to invest in with the most accurate price you can find.
 Then, make a priority list of the things you need and purchase them in that order.

-How to price your services is, again, a difficult question that requires a lot of attention and consideration.
+Again, how to price your services is a complex question that requires a lot of attention and consideration.
 In the beginning, it’s better not to expect a fast business boom.
 You may need to be conservative with your prices at first, but make sure you’re covering your own costs.
 Don’t go too high, nor too low.
 It’s best to do research to find out what similar professionals are charging.
 Once you’ve earned a reputation, you can gradually increase your prices.